Skip to content

 William A. Irvin.
 Submitted

-The William A. Irvin, the majestic freighter anchored in the heart of Canal Park, will open its hatches for the 2025 summer season on Friday, May 2 for long weekends.
+The William A. Irvin, the majestic freighter anchored in the heart of Canal Park, is open for the 2025 summer season for long weekends.
 The ship will be open 7 days a week, beginning June 12.

 Visitors can explore the massive engine room, elegant guest quarters, pilot house, and cargo holds that once carried the raw materials that built America.
 These self-guided, child-friendly tours provide fascinating insights into the lives of the sailors who navigated the Great Lakes.
 Everyone walks away with a jaunty paper ship hat, and children's Seek-n-Find books are available for purchase.